Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation

-The Stata implementation of aLasso shift-share is called \verb+ssada+.
+The Stata implementation of AL shift-share is called \verb+ssada+.
 The code is a variation of \verb+sivreg+ \citep*{Farbmacher2017SIVREG} and shares its syntax.
-The differences are that in \verb+ssada+ analytical weights are allowed, the standard errors to be reported in the post-aLasso regression can be chosen and locals containing valid and invalid IVs are returned. \verb+moremata+ is required.
+The differences are that in \verb+ssada+ analytical weights are allowed, the standard errors to be reported in the post-AL regression can be chosen and locals containing valid and invalid IVs are returned. \verb+moremata+ is required.

 \paragraph{Syntax}

 \paragraph{Options} $\quad$

 \textbf{Required:}\\